 So you have a design degree.
 Great—good for you.
 You’ve left behind the books and lectures to enter the work force inspired, ready to hustle and to learn from the masters of your craft.
 Not to mention maybe making some money for once.

 With a few tips and tricks, you write a solid CV and then apply for all the positions that make you excited (as well as some that don’t) and prep for the adult glory that will be “getting a job”.
 Should be easy enough, right?
 For many new graduates of design programs, that’s just simply not the case.

 With the changing tides in the economy, the chances of finding old-fashioned stable work in a creative field are slim.
 But don’t fret!
 This is where the fun starts, according to Gem Barton, author of Don’t Get a Job… Make a Job: How to make it as a creative graduate.

 Rather than curse her seemingly useless education and head for the nearest telemarketing job, Barton turned frustration at the dismal state of job openings into motivation.
-She used all the creative skills that she learned at design school and applied them to her career path, and results are more than motivating.
+She used all the creative skills that she learned at design school and applied them to her career path, built her art portfolio and results are more than motivating.

 Currently a course leader for interior architecture students at Brighton University and the editor of EDGEcondition, a bi-monthly architecture journal, Barton knows all too well the struggles of melding a creative education with a pay cheque.